biocorecrg/RNAseq_course_2019/docs/qc.md

 <img src="images/bad_fastqc.png" width="800"/>

 **FastQ Screen** requires a number of databases to be installed. **Note, the program is included in the Docker and Singularity images but the databases are not.**  A number of databases prepared by the authors of the program can be downloaded by using the following command (**DO NOT LAUNCH IT IN THE CLASS because it will take a while!!!
-But you might want to do it when doing the Final project**):
+But you will need to do it when completing the [Final project](https://biocorecrg.github.io/RNAseq_course_2019/challenge.html)**):

 ```{bash}
 $RUN fastq_screen --get_genomes